Join CityClub

 The first phase of Aire Park will include, amongst other things:

-Vastint, a multinational real estate company acquired the 8.1 hectare site and buildings within it in 2016.
-They have been working closely with Leeds City Council ever since and were granted planning permission for phase one at the end of 2018.
-Since then, the enormous South Bank site has been carefully prepared ready for development to commence.
+Vastint has been working closely with Leeds City Council who did approve planning permission for phase one at the end of 2018.
+Since then, the enormous Leeds South Bank site has been carefully prepared ready for development to commence.
 In September 2021, the developer began pouring the concrete ready for building works to begin.

 CityRise Verdict: Work Progressing well